-Java Moss is a low light plant and grows satisfactorily in minimum lights.
-Still, if you provide a moderate lighting condition, they will prosper a lot better.
+Java Moss is a low-light plant and grows satisfactorily in minimum lights.
+Still, if you provide moderate lighting conditions, they will prosper a lot better.

 Fertilization for Java Moss

 Java Moss primarily absorbs nutrients from the aquarium water through its leaves.
-Naturally occurring nutrients of the aquarium water are sufficient for them.
+Naturally occurring nutrients in the aquarium water are sufficient for them.

 Liquid fertilizer supplementation, along with adequate lighting, can do magic in growing Java Mosses.

 Anubias is my second choice after Java Moss, as I prefer the bright green coloration of Mosses over the dark green leaves of Anubias.
-But many aquarists will keep Anubias at the top of their lists of plants to attach to driftwood.
-Because they are excellent to grow in driftwoods.
+But many aquarists will keep Anubias at the top of their lists because they are excellent to grow in driftwood.

 How does it look